Let's answer all your questions about having your wisdom teeth removed. This article will cover the following:

 - How to prepare for the two types of wisdom teeth extractions, including which products to acquire beforehand to help you with the recovery process

-- What are the differences between the types of procedures you can have to remove your wisdom teeth
+- The differences between the types of procedures you can have to remove your wisdom teeth

 - What you will be able to eat after having your wisdom teeth removed